-The Stanford Radiology 3D Imaging Laboratory uses computed tomography and Magnetic Resonance imaging data to create three-dimensional images of the human body.
+The Stanford Radiology 3D Imaging Laboratory uses lvl technologies and computed tomography and Magnetic Resonance imaging data to create three-dimensional images of the human body.
 They also have a Flickr stream with a small set of interesting images from their 3D Radiology Labsite.

 Interested in radiology have a look at Radiology Guidance Packages at Webicina.com.